MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Running

  - Style according to Figma - Make color scheme same
+ - Email for a player is optional field, only if we want to add that player to captain we will need email

  - Creating team, players, match smoothly
  - Run a match smoothly

- - Update director informations as admin (Not working properly)
- - Email for a player is optional field, only if we want to add that player to captain we will need email
- - When we edit a player we should not see division and team, when we move the player they should appear
- - Till 15:00

  - Player sub, a player can be off for a round and can get back in the next round

  - Make sure random assign follow net variance rule, also do not allow a player with previous round partner

  - If a round has been submitted he can not re-rank his players

+ - A Player is selecting multiple times when we submit our lineup, and wehn we are assigning with starategies all ids need to be in the disabled ids

  - https://www.loom.com/share/1290be7bff784ec190a58111f1411e3c
  - Double click and rank players on mobile [5:00](https://www.loom.com/share/1290be7bff784ec190a58111f1411e3c)